jbcodeforce/ML-studies/docs/techno/taipy/index.md

 # Taipy

 [TapPy](https://docs.taipy.io/) a Python open-source library designed for easy development of data-driven web applications.
+It supports defining scenario for data pipeline and integrate with UI elements to do the data presentations and interactions.

 It generates web pages from a Flask Server.
 The main class is `Gui`.

-* Support multiple pages
+* Support multiple pages which are defined in markdown, html or python
+* Offer various visual elements that can interact with the Python variables and environment
+* Every callback, including submit_scenario(), receives a State object as its first parameter.
-* Keep state of application variables with dynamic binding
+* Keep State of user connection and variables for dynamic binding.
 * User interactions are event driven
-* Pages may be defined by Html or markdown template, or built by code.
-Page has name for navigation
+* Page has name for navigation
 * Include a CLI to create app or run them.
 * Blocks let you organize controls (or blocks) in pages
+* Scenarios are global variables available to everyone connected.

 ## Some how to